mgenware/go-triton/README.md

 r.With(lm.EnableContextLanguage).Get("/", homep.HomeGET)
 ```

-### Using localized strings in templates
+### Use localized strings in templates

-One localization is enabled, we can access them in HTML templates.
+Once localization is enabled, you can access them in HTML templates.
 Localized strings are stored as JSON files in `/localization/langs` with file name indicating the language ID.
 Go-triton comes with two example localized strings files, `en.json` for English, and `cs.json` for `Chinese Simplified`.

-To reference a locaized string, you need to first make your template data type derive from `template.LocalizedTemplateData`. e.g. the `home_page_data.go` in project:
+To reference a localized string, you need to first make your template data type derive from `template.LocalizedTemplateData`.

 ```go
 import "go-triton-app/app/template"